Crossword: Metapuzzles

 Some crossword designers have started including a metapuzzle, or "meta" for short, a second puzzle within the completed puzzle.
 After the player has correctly solved the crossword puzzle in the usual fashion, the solution forms the basis of a second puzzle.
 The designer usually includes a hint to the metapuzzle.
 For instance, the puzzle Eight Isn't Enough by Matt Gaffney gives the clue "This week's contest answer is a three-word phrase whose second word is 'or'."
 The crossword solution includes the entries "BROUGHT TO NAUGHT", "MIGHT MAKES RIGHT", "CAUGHT A STRAIGHT", and "HEIGHT AND WEIGHT", which are all three-word phrases with two words ending in -ght.
 The solution to the meta is a similar phrase in which the middle word is "or": "FIGHT OR FLIGHT".

 Since September 2015, the Wall Street Journal Friday crossword has featured a crossword contest metapuzzle, with the prize of a WSJ mug going to a reader randomly chosen from among those submitting the correct answer.

 Schrödinger or quantum puzzles

-Some puzzle grids contain more than one correct answer for the same set of clues.
-These are called Schrödinger or quantum puzzles, alluding to the Schrödinger's Cat thought experiment in quantum physics.
-Schrödinger puzzles have frequently been published in venues including Fireball Crosswords and The American Values Club Crosswords, and at least ten have appeared in The New York Times since the late 1980s.